-I’ve written about sports and football club logos here on the Canny blog before.
+I’ve written about sports and football club logos here on the Canny blog.
 I’m a big follower of several sports including football, ice hockey, American football, and wrestling.
 (Is that a sport?
 I’m not sure, but I love it anyway!)

 Get Our Free Logo Design Checklist